pkprincekumar7/annual-sports-event-ui/SERVER_README.md

 ## Data Storage

-Student data is saved to: `public/json_store/students.json`
+Player data is saved to: `public/json_store/players.json`

-The file structure is an array of student objects:
+The file structure is an array of player objects:
 ```json
 [
   {